mongodb/terraform-provider-mongodbatlas/website/docs/d/org_invitation.html.markdown

 `mongodbatlas_org_invitation` describes a Organisation Invitation resource.
 This represents an invitation for an Atlas User within an Atlas Organisation.

-Each invitation has a set of roles for an Atlas user within an organisation.
+Each invitation has a set of roles for an Atlas user within an organization.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.